France finds explosive belt, detects Paris suspect's phone

 The metro, museums, most cinemas and many shops were shut on Monday in the usually bustling EU capital where many staff have opted to work from home.
 There was also no school or university for almost 300,000 students.

-On the Grand Place, a historic central square that usually draws crowds of tourists, an armoured military vehicle was parked under an illuminated Christmas tree.
+On the Grand Place, a historic central square that usually draws crowds of tourists, an armored military vehicle was parked under an illuminated Christmas tree.

 NATO, which raised its alert level after the Paris attacks, said its headquarters in the city were open, but some staff had been asked to work from home.
 EU institutions were also open with soldiers patrolling outside.